MASCOT Icon

 We propose MASCOT, a generalizable multi-agent framework for developing multi-perspective socio-collaborative companions.
 Unlike previous multi-agent systems optimized solely for task efficiency, MASCOT targets user-agent interaction quality, explicitly balancing individual agent persona consistency with global discourse dynamics.
 We introduce an efficient bi-level optimization strategy: (1) a Reinforcement-Learning-from-AI-Feedback (RLAIF) pipeline that fine-tunes individual agents for strict Persona Fidelity, and (2) a meta-agent policy guided by group-level rewards to ensure Interaction Synergy.

-Extensive experiments demonstrate that MASCOT achieves significant improvements: +14.1 in Persona Consistency and +10.6 in Social Contribution compared to baseline approaches.
+Extensive experiments demonstrate that MASCOT achieves significant improvements: +14.1 in Persona Consistency and +10.6 in Social Contribution compared to baseline approaches, with human evaluators preferring MASCOT in 69% of head-to-head comparisons.

 Motivation